© Crown copyright 2018

 9.2 Some clubs will be required to set up a trading subsidiary if they wish to remain in the CASC scheme following the introduction of the new £100,000 income condition.
 Smaller clubs may also want to consider a trading subsidiary as this may be more flexible.

 9.3 Trading subsidiaries are subject to corporation tax on any profits they make.
 However, relief from corporation tax can be given if the trading subsidiary donates its profits to a registered CASC or charity.
 This relief is given under ‘Company Gift Aid’.
-Usually HMRC would expect a trading subsidiary of a CASC to donate its profits back to the parent CASC.
+Usually we would expect a trading subsidiary of a CASC to donate its profits back to the parent CASC.

 10.1 There are other taxes to consider such as Stamp Duty Land Tax if the club has an interest in land, PAYE and VAT.
 The appropriate HMRC office should be notified of the incorporation if the club is registered for VAT or has a PAYE scheme.

-10.2 If the company is not VAT registered but has or is going to have a turnover of more than £81,000 a year, you should also register with HMRC for VAT.
+10.2 If the company is not VAT registered but has or is going to have a turnover of more than £81,000 a year, you should also register with us for VAT.
 Unlike for charities there are no specific VAT reliefs for CASCs.